15 Health Benefits of Walking 10,000 Steps a Day

 The Benefits of Walking Daily

-Walking is something most people can do, regardless of their individual level of fitness.
+Walking is something most people can do, regardless of their level of fitness.

-Regardless of whether someone has an active and physical lifestyle or whether the normal physical activity is a short trip from the couch to the refrigerator, increasing the amount of daily walking has significant benefits for both short and long term.
+Whether someone has an active and physical lifestyle or the usual physical activity is a short trip from the couch to the refrigerator, increasing the amount of daily walking has significant benefits for both the short and long term.

 Here are just a few of the benefits of daily walking:

-- Low impact way to get in shape and lose weight.
-Walking between 7500 and 10000 steps a day is one of the keys of fitness.
+• Low-impact way to get in shape and lose weight.
+Walking between 7500 and 10000 steps daily is one of the keys to fitness.

-- Decreases hypertension, reducing risks for heart attacks and strokes.
-Walking daily has been shown to increase good cholesterol (HDL) and decrease bad cholesterol (LDL).
+• Walking daily decreases hypertension, reducing the risk of heart attacks and strokes.
+It has been shown to increase good cholesterol (HDL) and decrease bad cholesterol (LDL).

-- Gives you time to think.
+• It gives you time to think.
 Daily walking can act as a form of meditation.
 It gives you time to mull over ideas.
-If you have problems at work or at home, a nice walk could help you to come up with solutions.
+If you have problems at work or at home, a nice walk could help you come up with solutions.

-- Once you form the habit, it is easy to turn it into a lifestyle change.
-Of all the forms of fitness and exercise routines, walking has the highest compliance rate.
+• Once you form the habit, turning it into a lifestyle change is easy.
+Of all fitness and exercise routines, walking has the highest compliance rate.

-- It can make you smarter.
-Daily walking can make you sharper and smarter and reduces the chances for long term mental disease because it helps to increase blood flow through the brain.
+• It can make you smarter.
+Daily walking can make you sharper and smarter and reduce the chances of long-term mental disease because it helps to increase blood flow through the brain.

 11 Steps to a Daily Walking Habit: